alfonso-torres/eng84_Cloud_Computing_AWS/README.md

 - __Scale Out/Vertical__:

 Scaling out a microservices application can be as simple as spinning up a new container running a webserver app and adding it to the load balancer pool.
 When scaling out the idea is that it is possible to add identical services to a system to increase performance.

-(Add new server)
+Scaling out is adding more equivalently functional components in parallel to spread out a load.
+This would be going from two load-balanced web server instances to three instances.
+Scaling up, in contrast, is making a component larger or faster to handle a greater load.
+(For example, add new server)

 - __Scale Up/Horizontal__:

 The target is to increase the resources supporting your application to reach or maintain adequate performance.
-In a hardware-centric world, this might mean adding a larger hard drive to a computer for increased storage capacity. (make a bigger server)
+In a hardware-centric world, this might mean adding a larger hard drive to a computer for increased storage capacity.

+The goal is to increase the resources supporting your application to reach or maintain adequate performance (For example, make a bigger server)

 ![SCALING](./scaling.png)